seif8545/content-ops-starters/content/pages/index.md

             borderRadius: x-large
             flexDirection: col
         type: FeaturedItem
-      - title: Feature Item Two
+      - title: 'A hint of times to come :)'
         tagline: Ramadan 2024
         subtitle: This is the item subtitle
         text: |